Polynomials for Crystal Frameworks and the Rigid Unit Mode Spectrum: Determinations of RUM spectra.

 } has rank less than $4$.
 This occurs if and only if {

 } has rank equal to $0$ or $1$.
-The rank is $0$ if and only if $z=w=1$, corresponding to the two-dimensional space of rigid motions (translational infinitesimal flexes) with phase $(1,1)$, and the rank is $1$ if and only if $z=w=-1$.
+The rank is $0$ if and only if $z=w=1$, corresponding to the two-dimensional space of rigid motions with phase $(1,1)$, and the rank is $1$ if and only if $z=w=-1$.
 Thus

 The infinitesimal flex for the phase $(-1,-1)$ is the one for which the rigid units, in this case squares with diagonals, rotate infinitesimally in alternating senses.